makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP42.md

 * The yearly and one-time costs included in the budget: $2,530 + $70,725 = $73,255
 * Total for three months of runway: $470,639.8 + $73,255 = $543,894.8

-The streaming transaction covers ongoing activity for the core unit:
+The streaming transaction covers ongoing activity for the core unit.
+The budget for the bug bounty payout was zero for the first three months:

-* Total remaining costs for 12 months: $470,639.8 x 3 = $1,411,919.4
+* Total remaining costs for 12 months: $470,639.8 x 3 - $345,000 = $1,066,919.4

 #### Transactions